Bill Lancaster: Personal life

 Lancaster was married to Kippie Kovacs, daughter of the comedian Ernie Kovacs.
-They had one child, daughter Keigh Kristin.
+They had one child, daughter.

 Death

 Lancaster died of a heart attack at the age of 49.
 His ashes were buried at Westwood Village Memorial Park Cemetery, where his father's ashes are also interred.
 The ashes of his daughter Keigh, who died in 2017 at age 51, were buried with her father's in the same plot.